jst-build/jst/doc/concepts/service-target-cache.md

 a list of distfiles) can always be computed without fetching the actual archives.

-In order to allow `just-mr` to set up a repository description that can build against an _absent_ distdir repository root, `just serve` supports a request which, given a mapping of distfile names to their content blob identifiers, returns the tree identifier of a directory
+In order to allow `jst` to set up a repository description that can build against an _absent_ distdir repository root, `just serve` supports a request which, given a mapping of distfile names to their content blob identifiers, returns the tree identifier of a directory